Aqualyd-Limited/sonarCal/docs/index.md

 ## Introduction

-This is the user documentation for `Sonarcal`, a program to assist with calibrating fisheries sonars using the target sphere method.
+This is the user documentation for Sonarcal, a program to assist with calibrating fisheries sonars using the target sphere method.
 Sonarcal currently supports these sonars and file formats:

 |Brand|Model|Supported file format|
 |---|---|---|